 David Hirsch: You don’t want to pass judgment on the process that you know is right or it feels right for someone.
-Right.
-And it’s great that you have identified what works in your situation and provide you with a peace of mind.
-And, uh.
-The ability to move forward, right?
-Yeah.
-And it’s a parent’s worst nightmare to lose a child.
-And after decades of, you know, being there, you have this void and you know what fills that void?
+And it’s great that you have identified what works in your situation and provides you with a peace of mind and the ability to move forward, right?

+David Hirsch: And it’s a parent’s worst nightmare to lose a child.
+And after decades of being there, you have this void, and what fills that void?
 I don’t know.

 Jim Mueller: A lightness and laughter.
-Probably the best way to say he was all of that.
-And um, to see him go through what he was going through and to be present every moment.
-And to break us free from, from our own, uh, issues to see, to see the light.
-I guess it sounds, sounds a little pot Pollyanna, ish, but, uh, that’s how I would describe it.
-If I can paraphrase what you’re saying, just to make sure I understand those challenges that he faced.
-Um, the courage that he had.
-Help put some of the day to day things that we might get caught up with in perspective.
+Probably the best way to say it.
+He was all of that.
+And to see him go through what he was going through and to be present every moment.
+And to break us free from our own issues to see the light.
+I guess it sounds a little Pollyanna-ish, but that’s how I would describe it.

+David Hirsch: If I can paraphrase what you’re saying, just to make sure I understand.
+Those challenges that he faced, the courage that he had, helped put some of the day-to-day things that we might get caught up with in perspective.

-Yes.
+Jim Mueller: Yes.
 You should have answered the question.

 David Hirsch: Oh, no, no. I’m just paraphrasing what I thought I heard you say

-You know, on a day to day basis, it’s hard to get distracted by the things that, you know, I think distract us on a daily basis.
-You know, whether it’s the weather or, uh.
-A small disagreement with a family member or a work colleague or you know, something that’s just seems to be going against you.
+David Hirsch: I think when you’re overwhelmed, and it sounds like maybe you weren’t overwhelmed every day, but there must’ve been some overwhelming experiences on a day-to-day basis, it’s hard to get distracted by the things that, I think distract us on a daily basis.
+Whether it’s the weather, or a small disagreement with a family member or a work colleague, or something that’s just seems to be going against you.